Open-Future-Foundation/DGA/chapter8.md

 ### Article 34 Transitional arrangements

-Entities providing the data sharing services provided in Article 9(1) on the date of entry into force of this Regulation shall comply with the obligations set out in Chapter III by [date - 2 years after the start date of the application of the Regulation] at the latest.
+Entities providing the data intermediation services provided in Article 9(1) on the date of entry into force of this Regulation shall comply with the obligations set out in Chapter III by [date - 2 years after the start date of the application of the Regulation] at the latest.

 ### Article 35 Entry into force and application